dexie/Dexie.js/README.md

 Contributing
 ============
 Contributions are welcome!
 Here is a little cheat-sheet for how to get started.
 Assuming you've already ran `npm install dexie --save` for the app your are developing.
+Now, cd to a neutral place (like ~repos/, c:\repos or whatever) and type:

 ```
 git clone https://github.com/dfahlander/Dexie.js.git